 In December, (but actually from November till February), tourists in Florence can admire the traditional decorative lighting and twinkly decorations inspired by the theme of Christmas through the whole city center.
 This festive holiday is a unique occasion to visit the majestic squares and monuments of Florence magically, but it’s also a good opportunity to enjoy some Christmas shopping in the typical markets and taste delicious seasonal foods!

-If you are in Florence, or in one of the other beautiful Tuscany cities, during the Christmas holidays, there are a lot of things to do to get into the Christmas spirit, but ItalyXP have listed down for you the essential activities into five can’t-miss things to do in Florence at Christmas.
-It will get you in the right mood for some Florentine holiday fun.
+If you are in Florence, or in one of the other beautiful Tuscany cities, during the Christmas holidays, there are a lot of things to do to get into the Italian Christmas spirit.
+ItalyXP has listed for you the essential activities to do, in five things not to be missed in Florence at Christmas.
+It will take you in the right mood for a Florentine holiday fun.

 There is no doubt that Florence has become one of the world’s shopping capital.
 In its gorgeous historic centre, which has not changed in over 500 years, there are endless amounts of goods, from leather bags from local markets to high-end designer label suits and gowns.
 Shopping in Florence is a pleasure regardless of budget or taste, but it becomes even more pleasant at Christmas time.

 In fact, in winter tourists are few, the streets are less crowded, and the artisans in the handicraft shops are happy to take the time to chat.
 And don’t worry about the holiday: all shops, restaurants and museums will be open over the holidays.
 Also, you will have the chance to visit the beautiful typical Christmas markets located in the centre of the city - see next paragraph.

 Walking through the alleys is fun and interesting, as you will admire decorations in the shop windows and street lights to admire.
 And if you are lucky enough to be there when there is a dusting of snow, it can really be magical!